Jcathcart-dev/Monoclock/README.md

 Monoclock is a fast Python module that provides access to the monotonic clock on Linux and OS X.

-Compatibility: tested on CPython 2.6.5, CPython 2.7, pypy 1.3,
-and pypy 1.4.
+Compatibility: Very likely broken on everything except for python 3.9

 ## Usage